 The subject site is currently a dual use site, as there is an existing office and light-industrial space within the building.
-By providing residential uses during the first phase of the project, the proposal encourages a more twenty-four hour environment.
+[By-providing residential uses during the first phase of the project, the proposal encourages a more twenty-four hour environment.]
+The proposed development continues the existing mix of uses, and will integrate with the existing adjacent residential and industrial uses to encourage a more twenty-four hour environment.